opticdev/optic/README.md

 ## Document your existing APIs in minutes
 Use real API traffic to write your initial OpenAPI specification and correctly patch the spec whenever an API changes.

-1. Use the CLI to magicly capture traffic `optic oas capture https://api.github.com` OR provide a HAR (HTTP Archive format).
+1. Use the CLI to magically capture traffic `optic oas capture https://api.github.com` OR provide a HAR (HTTP Archive format).
 2. Then run `optic oas verify` to see a list of "Undocumented" endpoints.
 Optic is your API version control tool, like git for APIs.
-"Undocumented" endpoints are "Untracked" files in git.
+"Undocumented" endpoints are like "Untracked" files in git.
-3. Add operations one at a time or pass `--document all`
+3. Add operations one at a time or use `--document all` to document all of them at once

 **[Documentation: Generate an OpenAPI from traffic](https://www.useoptic.com/docs/document-existing-api)**